Food insecurity in families with young children: Early year practitioners’ approaches and strategies

 - Applicants must have some experience with quantitative and qualitative methodologies

-- Fluency in English (evidence of English proficiency is required)
+- Fluency in English (evidence of English proficiency is required where applicable)

 - Highly motivated, organised and able to work in a multidisciplinary team.

-- Previous research or practice-based experience in food insecurity, early years education, or health care system in Australia is desirable.
+- Previous research or practice-based experience in food insecurity, early years education, or health care system is desirable.

 Expressions of interest: